Are you ready to Quit smoking?

 Younger looking skin

 Smoking prematurely ages the skin.
 Regular smoking can leave your skin dull, dry and prone to wrinkles.
-When you quit smoking, this effect is reversed as your skin receives the nutrients it needs.
+When you Quit Smoking, this effect is reversed as your skin receives the nutrients it needs.
 In time, you should find your complexion brightens up and any lines you have may appear reduced.

-Quit smoking timeline
+The Quit smoking timeline

 Amount of time since your last cigarette: Effects on your body: